kubeshop/testkube/docs/docs/3-using-testkube/tests/tests-getting-results.md

 #### **Go-Template**

-To get a list of test excution IDs with their corresponding statuses with go-template:
+To get a list of test execution IDs with their corresponding statuses with go-template:

 ```bash
 kubectl testkube get executions -ogo --go-template '{{.Id}}:{{.Status}} '